 - 1. An overall UCSB grade point average of at least 3.0. - 2.
-Satisfactory completion at UCSB, with a grade point average of 3.0 or better, of at least five classes, including at least two mathematics classes, from the following: Math 4B, Math 6A, Math 6B, ECE 10A/10AL, 10B/10BL, 10C/10CL (ECE 10A/10AL, 10B/10BL, 10C/10CL each count as one course), ECE 15A.
+Satisfactory completion at UCSB, with a grade point average of 3.5 or better, of at least five classes, including at least two mathematics classes, from the following: Math 4B, Math 6A, Math 6B, ECE 10A/10AL, 10B/10BL, 10C/10CL (ECE 10A/10AL, 10B/10BL, 10C/10CL each count as one course), ECE 15A.
+First attempt only.
 The calculation of the minimum GPA will be based on all classes completed from this list at the time of petitioning.

 Acceptance into the major will be based on UC grade point averages, applicable courses completed, and space availability.
 All students considering changing into Electrical Engineering (EE) are required to meet with the ECE Academic Advisor during their first year.
 It is highly recommended that the EE program curriculum is followed to be best prepared to switch into EE, concurrently keeping a backup major plan if the department is not able to accommodate your request to change into EE.
+Denied change of major applications will not be reconsidered for either major (CE or EE).